pysersic/pysersic/docs/source/install.rst

 Installation
 ============

 pysersic is built on `jax <https://github.com/google/jax>`_, which is fairly simple to install now but can be an issue in some use cases.
-If you are only planning on running only with your CPU, then it can be installed simply using
+If you are planning on running only with your CPU, then it can be installed simply using

 .. code-block:: bash